clustertech/cpfs-os/docs/devel/defer.md

 Care must be exercised so that the state of a manager is synchronized with the state of the FIM manager in some way.
-E.g., for the all-defer situation, we use a reader-writer lock to synchronize the change of the DSG state of the DS.
+E.g., for the resync-deferment situation, we use a reader-writer lock to synchronize the change of the DSG state of the DS.
 During any FIM processing, a read lock is held, so that the DSG state change can only occur when all FIM processing is suspended.
-During the read lock, the FIM processing will check whether its own all-defer manager needs to be activated, and is assured that if it is not, the same state is maintained throughout the FIM processing.
+During the read lock, the FIM processing will check whether its own resync-deferment manager needs to be activated or have inodes added to it, and is assured that if it is not, the same state is maintained throughout the FIM processing.

 In contrast, inode-defer is handled completely in the worker.
 This is because only one worker will handle the inode specified by the MS